BaM-Robotics/2025-2026Log/README.md

 - joshua and eli worked on adding the extension for the robot
 - other two teams worked on demo robot

+## 9/17/25
+- aryaa is hr
+- eli sanded
+- arushi looked at piston pusher ideas for design
+- nikka looked at some vision sensor stuff
+- joshua and eli worked on robots
+- other two teams worked on intake and robot